African National Congress Youth League: Leaders

+Controversies

 Support for Jacob Zuma

 The Youth League generated significant controversy in 2008 when its president publicly declared its willingness to use violence to prevent Jacob Zuma's being prosecuted for corruption charges, stating that the Youth League was "prepared to take up arms and kill for Zuma".
 In further remarks, Julius Malema has called for the elimination of so-called "counter-revolutionary" forces, which include the largest opposition party, the Democratic Alliance.
 These statements have drawn significant public criticism, and the ANC has on occasion distanced itself from Malema's remarks.
 Further statements made against the DA's leader in 2009, stating that they were "disgusted by remarks attributed to Helen Zille."
 These statements were in response to a statement by Zille that "Zuma is a self-confessed womaniser with deeply sexist views, who put all his wives at risk by having unprotected sex with an HIV-positive woman."
 The ANC Youth League has been widely criticized for these statements, and has thus far been unable to explain their meaning, including during appearances on Talk Radio 702, a national radio station.
 The spokesperson, Floyd Shivambu kept on saying that their meaning of sleeping around is: "sleeping around".
 He was unable to clarify whether sleeping around means having sex or not having sex.

 On 17 March 2013 the ANC National Executive disbanded the ANCYL's National Executive Committee, a move that was widely seen to be a purging of opponents of Jacob Zuma.